MenuItem207/faceoff/readme.md

 ## Documentation

-## Pending Users
+## Pending Codes
 ---
-This table contains data for a 'pending user'
+This table contains data for a device without an account

+### id
+the pending code id

 ### join_code
 This code can be used to allow a user to create an account